Harold M. Marsh, Sr. Connections Institute

 Why should our school send a school team of delegates to Connections?

 What are the benefits to students / delegates?

 Because delegates are typically leaders in their schools and communities, they often arrive with previous experiences in communication and leadership training.
 However, they quickly discern that the Connections experience is different.

 The goal of the Connections Institute is to promote respect and understanding among all people.
 Throughout the program, delegates come to better understand themselves and others.
 By the time they return to their home communities, delegates are able to relate to each other with a deep and unprecedented level of mutual regard and acceptance.

 Past delegates credit Connections with giving them the opportunity to share successes and address challenges in their schools.
 They also have built life-long relationships with peers from across the state.
 Delegates receive support from VCIC and are able to connect with an alumni network.

 What are the benefits to schools?

 The Virginia Center for Inclusive Communities actively works with schools across Virginia to assess climate and culture while working to remove barriers to inclusion.
-Therefore VCIC knows the authentic perspectives of students.
+Therefore, VCIC knows the authentic perspectives of students.
 This experience means VCIC has collected a variety of best practices and strategies, customizable to meet the needs of your school.

 Schools have credited the Connections Institute with providing active strategies to increase individual and collective leadership in students.
-In addition, in the face of bias incidents, schools have relied on the input and leadership of their team of student delegates and alumni to support to galvanize inclusive actions.
+In addition, in the face of biased incidents, schools have relied on the input and leadership of their team of student delegates and alumni to support to galvanize inclusive actions.

 Schools report that delegates return highly motivated to implement action plans in their school and are eager to share the message with other students.
 This in turn motivates other students to lead, which results in greater collective impact.